aelsammak/ElevatorSystem/README.md

      -  Click Finish

 __Execution Instructions__:
-- While in Eclipse, click run
+- In Eclipse
+  - Navigate to the /ElevatorSystem/src/main/Main.java
+  - Right-click on Main.java then click Run as -> Java Application

 __Testing Instructions__: TBD